Top of page Skip to main content

-The Australian Government is making changes to reduce student loan debt for more than 3 million people who have a Higher Education Loan Program (HELP) loan or other Australian Government student loan.
+The Australian Government has made a change to reduce student loan debt for more than 3 million people who have a Higher Education Loan Program (HELP) loan or other Australian Government student loan.

-The Government is proposing changes to how indexation is calculated for Australian Government student loans.
+The Government has made a change to the way indexation is calculated for Australian Government student loans.

 Indexation is applied annually to an individual’s outstanding student loan debt to reflect the changes in the cost of living.
-The adjustment is applied on 1 June each year, by an amount determined by the change in the Consumer Price Index (CPI).
+The adjustment is applied on 1 June each year.
+Previously, the adjustment was determined by the change in the Consumer Price Index (CPI).

 In recent years there have been large increases in the CPI, which resulted in a student loan indexation rate of 7.1 per cent in 2023 and 4.7 per cent in 2024.